Coalición Floresta Logo Coalición Floresta Search Buscar

 IV.
 CONCLUSIONS

-2. The proposed rate responds to what is indicated in axis 5 of the National Energy Plan and to strategic objective 3 of the National Electric Transport Plan, while the required statistical information is generated to review it according to the corresponding technical and operational conditions.
+2. The proposed rate responds to what is indicated in axis 5 of the Plan Nacional de Energía and strategic objective 3 of the Plan Nacional de Transporte Eléctrico, while the statistical information required to review it according to the corresponding technical and operational conditions is generated.

-3. The future rate review will be based on the statistical information that Aresep has to proceed with a real, efficient tariff adjustment that better reflects the dynamics of the activity.
-Likewise, in future applications, time-of-use rates could be established to allow for adequate tariff integration that generates signals for the optimal use of electrical energy and infrastructure, foreseeing the determination of a peak, valley, or night time-of-use rate or some other alternative.
+3. The future tariff review will be a function of the statistical information that Aresep has to proceed with a real, efficient tariff adjustment that better reflects the dynamics of the activity.
+Likewise, in future applications, time-of-use rates could be established to allow for an adequate tariff integration that generates signals for the optimal use of electric energy and infrastructure, foreseeing the determination of a peak, off-peak, or night time-of-use rate or some other alternative.

-4. The utilization factor parameter will be adjusted as operational statistics become available related to the supply of electrical energy associated with and dedicated to charging centers at the premises for electric buses, technical characteristics, and penetration of electric buses.
+4. The utilization factor parameter will be adjusted as operation statistics related to the supply of electricity associated with and dedicated to depot charging stations for electric buses, technical characteristics, and penetration of electric buses become available.

-5. In accordance with the preceding analysis, the applicable rate for the supply of electrical energy associated with and dedicated to charging centers at the premises for electric buses will be 53.41 colones per kWh.
+5. In accordance with the foregoing analysis, the rate applicable to the supply of electricity associated with and dedicated to depot charging stations for electric buses will be 53.41 colones per kWh.

 [.]

 II.
-That, regarding the public hearing, from report IN-0041-IE-2023 cited, it is appropriate to extract the following
+That, regarding the public hearing, it is appropriate to extract the following from the cited report IN-0041-IE-2023

 [.]

-According to report IN-0091-DGAU-2023 of January 16, 2023, corresponding to the oppositions and coadyuvancies report and the hearing record AC-0030-DGAU-2023 forwarded by the General Directorate of User Attention, 1 position was admitted.
+According to report IN-0091-DGAU-2023 of January 16, 2023, corresponding to the report of objections and coadjuvancies and the hearing record AC-0030-DGAU-2023 submitted by the Dirección General de Atención al Usuario, 1 position was admitted.

-Below, the position presented and its respective analysis are summarized:
+The position presented and its respective analysis are summarized below:

-Position: Junta Administrativa del Servicio Eléctrico Municipal de Cartago (JASEC), legal identification number 3-007-045087, represented by Ms. Rocío Céspedes Brenes, identity card number 01-0687-0503, in her capacity as legal representative.
+Position: Junta Administrativa del Servicio Eléctrico Municipal de Cartago (JASEC), legal identification number 3-007-045087, represented by Ms. Rocío Céspedes Brenes, identity document number 01-0687-0503, in her capacity as legal representative.

 Observations: Does not make use of the floor at the public hearing.
 Submits a written statement (visible on folios 44 and 53).